 MBP: (Manchester Coding and Bus Powered) A sparkle proof interface supporting the transfer rate of 31.25 kbit/s and device power supply using the bus conductor.
 The network topology can be either bus or star type.
 At most 32 devices can be connected to one bus segment in normal environment, or 10 devices in explosive environment.
 The data is coded by the Manchester code.

-Optic fibers: enable very high transfer rates up to 12Mbit/s for very long distances (kilometers).
+Optic fibers: enable very high transfer rates 12Mbit/s for very long distances (kilometers).
 The line, star or circle topology is supported.
 At most 126 devices can be connected in the network.